-The physicians at The Coliseum MediClinic are well adapt at helping you figure out your specific allergy, where it may be an environmental or food related.
+The physicians at The Coliseum MediClinic are well adept at helping you figure out your specific sensitivity where it may be environmental or food related.
 Our physicians offer an environmental food allergy test (skin prick on your arm, done in-office) as well as a food allergy panel (96 foods) which a blood sample sent to a laboratory.

 Food Allergy (IgE: Immediate response)

 A true food allergy is triggered by IgE antibody production specific to a reactive food.
 IgE reactions generally occur within minutes of eating a reactive food, which is why they are also called ‘immediate’ hypersensitivity reactions.
 After the first exposure to a food allergen, the body remembers what the allergen looks like and keeps a supply of IgE ready for immediate release if it sees that allergen again.
 Food allergies can be life-threatening (for example, an anaphylactic reaction to peanuts), but these reactions are rare, occurring in less than 1% of people.
 Skin reactions like hives and eczema, plus breathing and digestive problems are also common IgE reactions.
 Referral to an allergy specialist is recommended in the case of serious food allergies.
 The IgE panel offered by Rocky Mountain Analytical may be useful for identifying IgE reactions to regularly eaten foods responsible for unexplained symptoms like: